-Tinda plant loves sunlight and requires at least 6 hours of sunlight every day, if the temperature goes beyond 35 degree Celsius then you can consider keeping them under shade or if the leaves start to burn.
+Tinda plant loves sunlight and requires at least 6 hours of sunlight every day, if the temperature goes beyond 35 degrees Celsius then you can consider keeping them under shade or if the leaves start to burn.

 Otherwise, it will mostly do fine without shade.

 Water directly over the soil and not on the plant, this is one mistake new gardeners tend to make.

-Plants take their water from the roots and not from the leaves so avoid watering on the plant as it will evaporate and your plant will remain thirsty and seize to grow. (that is why I always recommend a watering can like this one to water your plants)
+Plants take their water from the roots and not from the leaves so avoid watering the plant as it will evaporate and your plant will remain thirsty and seize to grow. (that is why I always recommend a watering can like this one to water your plants)

 During summers you will need to water it every day because obviously, the water will dry out quickly.